Magistrates' court (England and Wales): Jurisdiction and sentencing powers

 Either way offences can be dealt with either by the magistrates' court or in the Crown Court.
 There will be a hearing to decide on venue, where there will be an outline of the case from both prosecution and defence.
 The guideline is whether, taking the prosecution case at its most serious, the court believes that a magistrates' court has sufficient powers of sentence.
-If so, the case will be accepted, and a date will be held for a subsequent hearing in a magistrates' court – otherwise the case will be sent to the Crown Court, as with Indictable offences below.
+If so, the case will be accepted.
+The defendant then has the option of whether to consent to summary trial or elect for trial before a judge and jury.
+If both the court and the defendant agree, a date will be held for a subsequent hearing in a magistrates' court – otherwise the case will be sent to the Crown Court, as with Indictable offences below.

-Indictable only offences are very serious crimes and must be sent to the Crown Court.
-For all cases, including indictable ones but excluding murder, the magistrates will have to decide, however, if the defendant is to be released on bail or remanded into custody.
+Indictable only offences are the most serious crimes, including murder, manslaughter, rape, robbery, or causing death by dangerous driving.
+These must be sent to the Crown Court.
+For all cases, excluding murder, the magistrates will decide whether the defendant is to be released on bail or remanded into custody.
 In law in England and Wales, unconditional bail is automatically granted unless the court believes there is a chance the defendant will either abscond, reoffend during the bail period, or interfere with witnesses or the case in general.

 Juvenile justice deals with criminal offences by young people, who have reached the age of criminal liability (ten years old), but are not yet adults (have not reached 18).
 These cases are heard by specially trained magistrates sitting in a youth court.
 They have the power to impose a sentence of youth detention known as a detention and training order (DTO) for a period of up to two years.

 Some civil matters, including non-payment of council tax, are heard by magistrates.
-Family proceedings may be held before specially trained magistrates in family proceedings courts within magistrates' courts.